YuliyaShapovalova/multivariate-counts/README.md

 Both models contain and example file called main.R in corresponding directories.

 ## Dependencies
-SSM depends on Fortran routine for SMC; you likely will need to recompile likfort2count.f90 function.
+SSM depends on a Fortran routine for SMC; you likely will need to recompile likfort2count.f90 function.
 Go to ssm/utils/ and run make from Terminal/command line.
 Makefile may need to be adjusted depending on your system.

-log-linear model depends on C function; you likely will need to recompile gpoisson.c.
+Log-linear model depends on a C function; you likely will need to recompile gpoisson.c.
 Go to log-linear/utils and run make from Terminal/command line.
 Makefile may need to be adjusted depending on your system.